rbreu/github-playground/README.md

         git push origin my-fix-branch

-7. Make a pull request on the gitbub page
+7. Make a pull request on the github page